 Consultations take place periodically, in a set period of time and in an agreed format – at minimum in accordance with the PIP and often beyond policy requirements in line with good international practices.
 For example, we engage CSOs in early pre-drafting stages of preparation of most major documents of interest to CSOs, such as certain institutional policies and country strategies.

 New policies and strategies in draft form are available to download and are open for individual comments for a period of 45 calendar days.
+You can also view and comment on all consultations through our new Consultation Hub.

 Relevant civil society representatives are invited to submit their written comments on selected draft operational policies under review and attend various events at the EBRD’s headquarters and Resident Offices, including seminars and consultation workshops.